 A good PR strategy for startups is an opportunity to build both a loyal customer base and great media relations.
-The thing about PR is that relationships – just like anything else in the world – determine your success in it.
+The thing about PR is that the relationships you build determine your success in it.
 The fact is that a good PR strategy doesn’t necessarily have to include a press release or mass emailing journalists to try and get their attention.
 In fact, at Pressfarm we discourage our users from sending mass emails in the hopes of getting several replies from the media.
 It never works.
-PR is changing and 2022 has very new trends that govern how companies achieve press coverage.
+PR is changing and 2023 has very new trends that govern how companies achieve press coverage.

 Without spending a huge budget of your funding on PR, you can use these very pro-level tips to get ahead of the news, in online publications, and in newspapers.